 EENG582.
 HIGH VOLTAGE AC AND DC POWER TRANSMISSION.
-3.0 Hours.
+3.0 Semester Hrs.

 This course deals with the theory, modeling and applications of HV and EHV power transmission systems engineering.
 The primary focus is on overhead AC transmission line and voltage ranges between 115 kV ?
 500 kV.
 HVDC and underground transmission will also be discussed.
 The details include the calculations of line parameters (RLC); steady-state performance evaluation (voltage drop and regulation, losses and efficiency) of short, medium and long lines; reactive power compensation; FACTS devices; insulation coordination; corona; insulators; sag-tension calculations; EMTP, traveling wave and transients; fundamentals of transmission line design; HV and EHV power cables: solid dielectric, oil-filled and gas-filled; Fundamentals of DC transmission systems including converter and filter.
-Prerequisites: EENG480 or equivalent, and/or consent of instructor.
+Prerequisites: EENG480 or equivalent.
 3 lecture hours; 3 semester hours.
 Fall semester of even years.

 EENG583.
 ADVANCED ELECTRICAL MACHINE DYNAMICS.
-3.0 Hours.
+3.0 Semester Hrs.

 This course deals primarily with the two rotating AC machines currently utilized in the electric power industry, namely induction and synchronous machines.
 The course is divided in two halves: the first half is dedicated to induction and synchronous machines are taught in the second half.
 The details include the development of the theory of operation, equivalent circuit models for both steady-state and transient operations, all aspects of performance evaluation, IEEE methods of testing, and guidelines for industry applications including design and procurement.
-Prerequisites: EENG480 or equivalent, and/or consent of instructor.
+Prerequisites: EENG480 or equivalent.
 3 lecture hours; 3 semester hours.
 Spring semester of even years.

-EENG584.
-POWER SYSTEM STABILITY.
-3.0 Hours.
+EENG584, POWER SYSTEM RISK MANAGEMENT, 3.0 Semester Hrs.